 You don’t have to be a software developer to teach computer science!
 Our intensive and highly supportive summer professional learning programs are designed to prepare any educator to provide high-quality computer science instruction.
 Our programs will also support you throughout the academic year as you teach, engage, and empower your students to explore computer science.
-Over the past four years, we have provided professional learning for over 1,000 educators in Alaska.

 - Apply for our inspiring, high-quality professional development workshops with experienced facilitators.
 Applications open!

 - The professional learning begins with a virtual or in person 5-day workshop next June or July.
 The summer workshop will prepare you to teach computer science in SY24/245

 - We will have a number of scholarships available for secondary teachers in Alaska; most educators will be able to attend at no cost.

 - Our professional learning program also includes additional support sessions throughout the following school year to ensure your success.

 Our professional learning programs are designed to prepare educators to provide high quality computer science instruction.
 Summer 2024 dates are coming soon.

 |Computer Science Discoveries||June 26-30, 2023 Anchorage, In Person||Closed|